-This is an original press statement released in February/March 2016.
+This is an original press statement released December 2017.

-Subject: USA stock most likely overvalued, European stock markets undervalued.
+Subject: USA/UK stock most likely overvalued, Continental European stock markets undervalued.

-Finiconsult has finished her calculations of risk premiums 2016.
+Finiconsult has finished her calculations of risk premiums 2017.
 The usual comparison has been made between the theoretical PE ratio and the latest actual price/earnings (PE) ratios in various countries.
-The results indicate that further rises in US share prices cannot be rationally explained.
-US stock markets are most likely overvaluated compared to European markets.
+The results indicate that further rises in US/UK share prices cannot be rationally explained.
+US and UK stock markets are most likely overvaluated compared to continental European markets.
 Here follows a survey of that comparison.

 In 2006, just before the credit crisis and using basically the same model, all markets appeared overvalued as shown here.
-Actually this is only the case for the USA.
+Actually this is the case for the USA and UK.
 However, attention should be paid to the composition of these discount rates.
 The credit crisis resulted in lower risk premiums as well as lower interest rates.
 Now risk premiums reached again more or less the pre-crisis levels of 2006.
 Risk free rates at the contrary are still well below their 2006 levels due to central bank policy.
 Increased interest rates due to policy changes increases immediately the theoretical PE.
 This will increase the difference with actual PE when already in red territory.
 The long term change in actual PE is most likely insignificant but very erratic in the short run.
-Column 6 could easily turn negative all over and a new crisis is born.
+Compared to last year, column 6 is less reassuring and could easily turn negative all over and a new crisis is born.

 For any question please Email.
 All information is based on sources deemed to be trustworthy.
 All forward looking statements are subject to all required qualifications.
 Not any responsibility is taken for any conclusion.